The Best Places To Find Bluebells In And Near London: Spring 2026

 Rhododendrons, tulips and daffodils are also prevalent at Emmetts, making it a vibrant spot for a spring day out, though the car park and cafe tend to get busy at weekends.
 Dogs are welcome here too.
 Nearby Chartwell, former home of Winston Churchill, also performs well on the bluebell front, and again, dogs are welcome.

-Bluebells at Riverhill Himalayan Gardens, Sevenoaks, Kent
+Bluebells at Riverhill Himalayan Garden, Sevenoaks, Kent

-The sloped woodland is home to thousands of them — dappled with sunlight as it streams through the tree canopy overhead.
+The sloped woodland is home to thousands — dappled with sunlight as it streams through the tree canopy overhead.
 Footpaths wend their way through the woodland, meaning you can get up close to the bluebells without stepping off the paths.
 One more thing; this particular woodland is home to a part-time yeti* — you've been warned.

 (*Weekends and school holidays only)